 “What if something happens to you…?”

 ISFJs are deeply invested in a sense of closeness and caring toward their loved ones.
-And since ISFJs tend to be risk-averse themselves, they definitely notice when someone they care about is headed into harm’s way.
+Since they tend to be risk-averse, they definitely notice when someone they care about is headed into harm’s way.
 Or might be.
 Or almost definitely isn’t, but have they THOUGHT about what happens if…

 You get the idea.